 4. Dialogue with a Symptom, Problem, or Issue

-This activity has been a favorite among the teachers, counselors, and other youth service workers I’ve worked with.
+This activity has been a favorite among the the leaders, teachers, mental health professionals, and other group participants I’ve worked with.
 One of the keys to stress management is experiencing your emotions fully and moving through them, rather than being stuck in them.
 That can be difficult when we must carry through our day with little or no opportunity for self reflection.
 Try this when you’re feeling stuck in a feeling.
 Sometimes this skill takes practice to really see the benefits.
 If you aren’t sure after the first attempt, try again another time!

-The weight of intense stress many educators have been carrying has become overwhelming.
+The weight of intense stress many to us have been carrying has become overwhelming.
 These four simple strategies are a really great place to start healing the mind and body while building resilience.
-If you are interested in learning more about how the mind body practices can help you, your colleagues, and even your students feel better, find hope, and find joy, reach out to INcompassing Education!
+If you are interested in learning more about how the mind body practices can help you, your colleagues, and even the youth in your life feel better, find hope, and find joy, reach out to INcompassing Education!
 We’d love to help.
 Afterall, we all deserve to live, learn, and work in supportive, healing environments.